jhogan/core/README.md

 The POM (Page Object Model) module provides an abstraction that sits on top of the DOM.
 It offers support for page-level objects such as page headers, footers, navigation menus, sidebars, forms, pages and websites.
-Many of it's classes inherit from the DOM objects.
-For example, since `pom page`s are basically HTML pages, `pom.page` objects inherit from `dom.html`, while `pom.menu` represents an menu on a page, and therefore inherits from `dom.nav`.
+Many of its classes inherit from the DOM objects.
+For example, since `pom page`s are basically HTML pages, `pom.page` objects inherit from `dom.html`, while `pom.menu` represents a menu on a page, and therefore inherits from `dom.nav`.

 Entire websites are represented by classes that inherit from `pom.site`.
-For example, in website modules, such as `carpacian_com.py`, the `carapacian_com.site` class inherits from `pom.site`, while class that inherit from `pom.page` exist in that module to represent the website's pages.
+For example, in website modules, such as [carpacian_com.py](carapacian_com.py), the `carapacian_com.site` class inherits from `pom.site`, while classes that inherit from `pom.page` exist in that module to represent the website's pages.

 <a id="assets-robotic-process-automation"></a>
 ## Robotic process automation (RPA) ##